sendyrellah/Module-11-Web-Scraping/README.md

 ## Results
 In this study, the temperature values obtained with the help of bar charts are visualized on a monthly basis.
 In this way, the lowest and highest temperature data and monthly differences in atmospheric pressure values can be easily analyzed.

+## Summary

+##### 1. How many months exist on Mars?
+Mars has 12 months but the scraped dataset spans 1,967 Martian days.

+##### 2. Which month, on average, has the lowest temperature?
+The highest?
+The coldest month is Month 3 with an average temperature of -83.3073°C.
+The warmest month is Month 8 with an average temperature of -68.383°C.

+##### 3. Which month, on average, has the lowest atmospheric pressure?
+The highest?
+Month 6 has the lowest atmospheric pressure with an average pressure of 745.054 Pascals.
+Month 9 has the greatest atmospheric pressure with an average pressure of 913.306 Pascals.

+##### 4. How many terrestrial days exist in a Martian year?
+A visual estimate within 25% was made.
+The plot seems to show about three Martian cycles over about 5.5 terrestrial years.
+One Martian year would contain about 669.5 terrestrial days.
+Mars is a little slower, and farther from the sun, so a full circuit takes 687 Earth days - or one Mars year.
+That longer year means longer seasons too.
+Because of that, error is  2.55%.